bishugiri/AIFramework/README.md

 - `app.py` - Main Streamlit application
 - `requirements.txt` - Python dependencies
-- `.env` - Environment variables (create this file with your API key)
+- `.streamlit/secrets.toml` - Streamlit secrets configuration (create this file with your API key)
-- `env_example.txt` - Template for environment variables
+- `env_example.txt` - Template for environment variables (legacy)

 ## Security Notes

-- **Never commit your .env file** to version control
+- **Never commit your secrets.toml file** to version control
-- The .env file is automatically ignored by git
+- The secrets.toml file is automatically ignored by git
 - API keys are stored securely and not logged
-- Fallback manual input is available but less secure
+- App works without API key but won't provide AI recommendations

 ## Troubleshooting

 ### OpenAI API Issues
 - Ensure your API key is valid and has sufficient credits
-- Check that the .env file is in the correct location
+- Check that the `.streamlit/secrets.toml` file is in the correct location
 - Verify the API key format (starts with "sk-")
+- Ensure the secrets.toml file has proper TOML format

 ### Dependencies Issues
 - Update pip: `python -m pip install --upgrade pip`